Orson Pratt: Migration west

 When news reached Pratt that the LDS Church was moving westward, he said, "We do not want one saint to be left in the United States."
 He helped lead the Saints "out of Babylon."
 Pratt was a member of Young's initial pioneer company, the "Vanguard Company", that crossed the plains to select a western site for Mormon colonization.
 His journals of this trip are an important Mormon history resource.
-As the group made their way from Missouri to Utah, Pratt acted as the company's scientific observer.
+As the group made their way from Illinois to Utah, Pratt acted as the company's scientific observer.
 He made regular readings with the company's scientific instruments, took notes on geological formations and mineral resources, and recorded information on plants and animals.
 He described snow on Laramie Peak on June 7, and noted that rock found on June 10, "would make excellent grindstones, being of fine grit sandstone."

-As a mathematician, Pratt assisted company scribe William Clayton in the design and invention of a version of the modern odometer.
-Intended to compute the distance traveled per day, the design consisted of a set of wooden cog wheels attached to the hub of a wagon wheel, with the mechanism "counting" the revolutions of the wheel.
-The apparatus, called the "roadometer", was built by carpenter Appleton Milo Harmon, and was first used on the morning of May 12, 1847.
+As a mathematician, Pratt assisted company scribe William Clayton in the design and invention of a "roadometer", a version of the modern odometer.
+Intended to compute the distance traveled per day, the design consisted of a set of wooden cog wheels attached to the hub of a wagon wheel, with the mechanism counting the revolutions of the wheel.
+The apparatus was built by carpenter Appleton Milo Harmon, and was first used on the morning of May 12, 1847.

 With Erastus Snow, Pratt entered the Salt Lake Valley on July 21, 1847, three days ahead of the main body of the Vanguard company.
 Several days later, he preached the first sermon in the Salt Lake Valley and formally dedicated the valley to the Lord.

 Family and polygamy

 Some sources agree that Pratt married seven women and was the father of forty-five children, though other sources, including his first wife Sarah, claim that he married ten women.

 At age 57 Orson Pratt married his tenth wife, sixteen-year-old Margaret Graham.

-Pratt and all of his wives and children struggled with poverty, likely because Brigham Young constantly sent Pratt on missions to minimize his influence in the Quorum of the Twelve.
+Pratt and all of his wives and children struggled with poverty, likely because Brigham Young constantly sent Pratt on missions.
 Still, Pratt was able to support himself and his family by writing and publishing pamphlets on Mormon theology.
 Some of his wives also earned money by selling hats, fabrics, and other goods.

 On August 29, 1852, Orson Pratt delivered a sermon that taught the principle of polygamy, discussing the blessings of raising many children up in the LDS Church.
 This was the first time the practice was discussed openly in the church.
 In June 1870, Pratt participated in a debate against John P. Newman on whether or not the Bible supported polygamy.
 He defended the practice in his writings for The Seer and throughout his ministry, gaining the title "the apostle of polygamy."